 Regarding the banana sector, a survey carried out by ASTAC among workers in the sector suggests challenging working conditions and an overall low job quality.
 However, the report does not mention cases of child labour which may suggest that these are not too frequent, at least in areas covered by the survey and by ASTAC operations (ASTAC, 2019).
 According to information provided by the Ministry of Labour, there has been cooperation with the Association of Banana Exporters of Ecuador (AEBE), the Association of Banana Producers and with medium-sized and small-scale banana producers to raise awareness related to child labour, and work towards elimination of child labour and restitution of rights of children removed from work in the sector.
-A substantial decrease in work of children under 15 years of age in the sector has been observed in the last few years.
+A substantial decrease in the work of children under 15 years of age in the sector has been observed in the last few years.
+Consulted industry stakeholders also highlight that, among others, awareness raising campaigns regarding child labour and the existence of an adequate legislative framework and the TSD Title have had a potential positive impact for the overall respect for core labour standards, including the elimination of child labour.